google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 <!--

-Motivation:
-Showing code on slide so students can ask questions before dealing with it on their own.

-For the class:
-* My_data is a dataframe
-* The series my_data[‘percent’], which is added to the my_data dataframe, will be equal to 100 times the series ‘proportion’.
+The series my_data[‘percent’], which is added to the my_data dataframe, will be equal to 100 times the series ‘proportion’.

-* This means for each row, the entry in the ‘percent’ column will be 100 times the entry in the ‘proportion’ column.
+This means for each row, the entry in the ‘percent’ column will be 100 times the entry in the ‘proportion’ column.

 -->